graphile/crystal/postgraphile/website/postgraphile/behavior.md

 - `attribute:insert` - can this attribute be inserted into?
 - `attribute:update` - can this attribute be updated?
 - `attribute:base` - should we add this attribute to the "base" input type?
-- `relation:attribute:insert` - can this attribute (which is part of a foreign key) be inserted into?
-- `relation:attribute:update` - can this attribute (which is part of a foreign key) be updated?
-- `relation:attribute:base` - should we add this attribute (which is part of a foreign key) to the "base" input type?
 - `nodeId:insert` - can we insert to the columns represented by this nodeId which represents a table related via foreign key constraint?
 - `nodeId:update` - can we update the columns represented by this nodeId which represents a table related via foreign key constraint?
 - `nodeId:base` - should we add a nodeId input representing this foreign key constraint to the "base" input type?